 The Cottonwood Heights Police Department works in conjuction with the Cottonwood Heights Neighborhood Watch to create a safer community for all residents.
 Help your community by getting involved.
+Contact Police Support Specialist Sheila Jennings at 801-944-7032 for more information about how to start Neighborhood Watch in your area.
 Check out their website at www.CHNeighborhoodWatch.com.
 Cottonwood Heights Neightborhood Watch is also on Facebook:

 Neighborhood Watch holds training meetings regularly.
 Check the calendar for dates and information.

 By Carolyn Wold